swax/NAISYS/docs/011-mail-attachments.md

-# Mail & Chat Attachment Support
+# Attachment Support

 ## Goal

-Allow agents to share files with each other via `ns-mail` and `ns-chat`.
-Files are uploaded/downloaded over HTTP on the hub's HTTPS server, with only attachment metadata sent over Socket.IO alongside the message.
+Allow agents to share files with each other via `ns-mail` and `ns-chat`, and to attach files to run context logs.
+Files are uploaded/downloaded over HTTP on the hub's HTTPS server, with only attachment metadata sent over Socket.IO alongside messages.

 ## Design

-### Upload flow
+### Upload flow (mail/chat)

 1. Agent runs `ns-mail send "bob" "subject" "msg" /path/file1.txt` or `ns-chat send "bob" "msg" /path/file1.txt`
-2. The NAISYS client reads each file, computes its SHA-256 hash, and POSTs the file body to the hub's `/attachments` HTTP endpoint with query params for auth, filename, size, and hash.
+2. The NAISYS client reads each file, computes its SHA-256 hash, and POSTs the file body to the hub's `/attachments` HTTP endpoint with query params for auth, filename, size, hash, and purpose.
-3. The hub validates the API key, streams the file to disk under `NAISYS_FOLDER/attachments/<date>/`, verifies the hash, creates a `mail_attachments` database record (with `message_id = null`), and returns the attachment ID.
+3. The hub validates the API key, streams the file to disk under `NAISYS_FOLDER/attachments/<date>/`, verifies the hash, creates an `attachments` database record (with `purpose = "mail"`), and returns the attachment ID.
 4. The client sends the `MAIL_SEND` Socket.IO event with the list of `attachmentIds`.
-5. The hub links each attachment record to the newly created message.
+5. The hub creates `mail_attachments` join records linking each attachment to the newly created message.

 ### Download flow